-- 2. Each exhibitor may enter one (1) exhibit per class.
-Exhibits must have been completed during the current year. - 3.
+- a.
+Each exhibitor may enter one (1) exhibit per class.
+Exhibits must have been completed during the current year. - b.
 Telescopes entered in this division may be a kit or original design.
-Beginner kits and pre-finished telescopes requiring no painting are not acceptable. - 4.
+Beginner kits & pre-finished telescopes requiring no painting not acceptable. - c.
 Telescopes are limited to no more than six feet in length.
 They must be placed on a stationary stand that does not allow the telescope to roll and/or fall over.
-The stand cannot extend past two feet in length or width. - 5.
+The stand cannot extend past two feet in length or width. - d.
 Telescope exhibit must include a "4-H Astronomy Exhibit Information Form," which should be rubber cemented onto the outside of a 10" x 13" manila envelope.
-You must also include construction plans (or a photocopy) of the telescope and place it inside the manila envelope. - 6.
+You must also include construction plans (or a photocopy) of the telescope and place it inside the manila envelope. - e.
 Two photographs showing telescope construction and operation are required.
 Photographs should be mounted on one side of an 8 1/2" x 11" page.
 A brief caption should accompany each photograph.
-Place photos in the 10" x 13" manila envelope. - 7.
+Place photos in the 10" x 13" manila envelope. - f.
 The telescope must be properly assembled and painted with a smooth and uniform finish.
-Decals, if used, should be attached smooth and tight. - 8.
-Telescopes designed by the exhibitor must be original, not a modification of an existing kit. - 9.
-Exhibitor's name, county, age, and year(s) in project must be tagged or labeled in a prominent location on the telescope stand, educational display, notebook, and/or poster.

-214. Telescope made from kit.

-215. Telescope made from original design
+Decals, if used, should be attached smooth and tight. - g.
+Telescopes designed by exhibitor must be original, not a modification of an existing kit. - h.
+Exhibitor's name, county, age, and year(s) in project must be tagged or labeled in a prominent location on the telescope stand, educational display, notebook, and/or poster. - 5500 Telescope made from kit. - 5501 Telescope made from original design